Matcha Tea

 What is matcha?

-Matcha tea is a green tea (Camelia sinensis) that has been ground into a green tea powder.
+Matcha tea is a green tea (Camelia sinensis) from Japan that has been ground into a green tea powder.
 The tea leaves are de-veined and de-stemmed before being finely ground.
-Because this tea comes as a powder, matcha is best as a loose leaf tea, not in a matcha teabag, so that it can be whisked into a suspension in the water.
-Often drunk for it's health benefits, matcha is rich in antioxidants and can be consumed as part of a healthy diet.
+Because this tea comes as a powder, matcha is best made using a loose leaf tea, never by way of a matcha teabag.
+It is far more delicious whisked into a suspension in water or milk than the pale substitute made with a soggy bag.

-Matcha has a long history of being drunk as part of a tea ceremony or "chanoyu" in Japan and makes a wonderful meditative ritual.
+Matcha has a long history of being drunk as part of a tea ceremony or "chanoyu" in Japan and makes for a calming, yet meditative ritual.

 Matcha powder grades explained